Tharun-VIT/Power-BI-Assignment-1/README.md

 SideTrade uses prescriptive analytics to deepen their understanding of a client’s true payment behavior.
 Through prescriptive analytics, SideTrade is able to score clients based on their payment track-record.
 This creates transparency and accuracy so that SideTrade and its clients can better account for costly payment delays.

 ### 6. Write five real-life questions that PowerBi can solve.

+1. A Telephone network organization may look around for a reason *"why customer shift to other networks?"* by using the details of customers and their feebback who changed their network to other network operators.
+2. An E-commerce company might dig their data to see drop is sales, patterns in sales, understand customer buying behavior to know reason *"Why sales is not increasing?"* despite demand is there.